lemire/FastBitSet.js/README.md

 Testing
 ===

-Using node.js, you can test the code as follows...
+Using node.js (npm), you can test the code as follows...

+      $ npm install mocha
-      $ nodejs unit/basictests.js
+      $ npm test